 Push the boundaries a little and give something new a go.
-You’ll likely surprise yourself, and might discover something new, learn something incredible, or meet someone special.
+You’ll likely surprise yourself and might discover something new, learn something incredible, or meet someone special.

 If it didn’t quite work out, or you felt a bit overwhelmed, you can always take the next day or two for yourself to have some space.
-Explore the world whilst exploring your own personal limits.
+Explore the world while exploring your own personal limits.